SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 - P2
 	- Inflation
 		- Spain created a massive influx of silver which led to massive inflation
-		- This reduces power of the free market, which leaves the state to provide what the free market is unable to do.
+		- This reduces power of the free market, which leaves the state to provide what the free market is unable to.
 		- This requires